Rookout/deployment-examples/python-celery/README.md

 A sample application for debugging celery using Rookout.

-Before following this guide we recommend reading the basic [Python + Rookout](https://docs.rookout.com/docs/sdk-setup.html) guide.
+Before following this guide we recommend completing the basic [Python + Rookout](https://github.com/Rookout/tutorial-python) tutorial.

 ## Running Django Server with Rookout
 1. *Run redis and rabbitmq*: